ethansilvas/nmap-network-enumeration/README.md

 UDP is also much longer with timeout times

 if a response is given from a UDP scan and the port is listed as "open" then it is because the app is configured to respond, otherwise there is no way to tell if the packet arrived or not

+save results in 3 different formats:
+- normal output with .nmap `-oN`
+- grepable output with .gnmap `-oG`
+- XML output with .xml `-oX`

+`-oA` will save in all 3 formats